 Apr 06 2022 Act It Out: 6 Simple Ideas for Using Dramatic Play with Stories

 How can you bring playful drama and theater activities into your relationship with your grandchild ages 5–10?
-Theater activities can be a fun — and sometimes silly — way to engage with your grandchild while stimulating their development.
+Theater activities can be a fun — and sometimes silly — way to engage with your grandchild while stimulating their development, whether you are together in person or at a distance.

 Young children naturally explore imaginative play, taking on different roles and bringing stories to life.
 Dramatic play can help children foster creative thinking, develop empathy, build social skills, and generate impactful memory retention.
 By encouraging this type of play and joining in the fun, grandparents can deepen the bond with their grandchild while creating lasting memories.